 These are minimum figures, set out in the government decision implementing the main legislation.
 Collective agreements can provide for higher numbers.

-In organisations with 50 or more employees a joint health and safety committee should also be established.
+In organisations with 50 or more employees, a joint health and safety committee should also be established.
 It may also be necessary to set up a health and safety committee in smaller organisations, if the labour inspector thinks that this is justified, given the nature of the risks involved.
 The employee members of the health and safety committee are the elected health and safety representatives, although where a health and safety committee is set up in organisations with fewer than 50 employees, there are two employee representatives.
-The other members of the committee are the employer or a representative of the employer, management representatives with specific health and safety responsibilities and the occupational physician, where present (see below).
+The other members of the committee are the employer or a representative of the employer, management representatives with specific health and safety responsibilities and the occupational physician, where present (see Other elements of workplace health and safety).

 There should be an equal number of employee and employer members, but the committee should be chaired by the employer or the employer’s representative.
-If the organisation uses an external health and safety service (see below) its representatives will be invited to attend, and the labour inspector can also be present.
+If the organisation uses an external health and safety service (see Other elements of workplace health and safety) its representatives will be invited to attend, and the labour inspector can also be present.
 Notification is sent out in advance and the minutes of the meeting are sent to the labour inspectorate as well being displayed at the workplace.
 Decisions are taken on the basis of a two thirds majority.

 Tasks and rights